TNTWZRD/DispatchPro/README.md

 ### 2. Environment Variables

 Next, you need to set up your environment variables.
-This project uses Firebase, Google AI (Genkit), and Google Maps.
+This project uses Firebase and Google AI (Genkit).

 Copy the `.env.example` file to a new `.env` file: